-"Adjusted Earnings" is defined as IFRS net income excluding asset impairments, acquisition, integration and restructuring (as defined in accordance with IFRS) costs and the income tax effect of these costs.
-Acquisition, integration and restructuring (as defined in accordance with IFRS) costs are a component of Costs of construction and General and administrative expenses presented in the statement of income.
+"Adjusted Earnings" is defined as IFRS net income excluding: asset impairments; acquisition, integration and restructuring (as defined in accordance with IFRS) costs; amortization of acquisition-related intangible assets, other than software; and the income tax effect of each of these adjustments.
+These costs are either a component of Costs of construction or General and administrative expenses presented in the statement of income.
 Management uses Adjusted Earnings to assess the operating performance of the business.
 These adjustments are made to exclude items of an unusual nature that are not reflective of ongoing operations.
 Management believes that investors and analysts use these measures, as they may provide predictive value to assess the ongoing operations of the business and are a more consistent comparison between financial reporting periods.